 While working as a consultant in the Netherlands, I got the idea of writing a philosophical thriller centered on the secret meeting that took place between the philosophers Leibniz and Spinoza in The Hague in 1676.
 I was sure that my novel/ screenplay would rejuvenate the discussion of modern philosophy in a timely and accessible way.
 I figured I could pitch the idea to Hollywood as Umberto Eco meets Dangerous Liaisons in Copenhagen.
 More recently, I realized that the facts of the matter were more interesting and more illuminating than anything I could fabricate, and so I wrote The Courtier and the Heretic.

-My latest project, Nature’s God: The Heretical Origins of the American Republic, was published by W.W.
-Norton & Co. on July 4, 2014.
+On July 4, 2014, I published Nature’s God: The Heretical Origins of the American Republic, with W.W.
+Norton & Co.
 I like to think of it as a work of patriotic duty.
 It is my hope that many of those who most loudly proclaim their patriotism today will find in it much with which to disagree.
-I live in the Boston area with my wife and two children.